 This is one of the best self-help books I’ve read in a while.
 There are so many things to learn from this book, but it’s so brilliantly written.
 There are models you would see in textbooks, references to psychologists and even some mathematical formulas, but James Clear makes it so easy to understand.

 I’ve learnt a lot of things from this book about habits and about mindset.
-If you receive my daily emails every morning, then you’re probably sick of me mentioning this book (if you would like to subscribe to said emails, click here).
+If you receive my monthly emails, then you’re probably sick of me mentioning this book.

 This book has made me change the way I look at my own habits and also the habits that I wish to employ in my every day life.
 I now know some steps to follow if I want to make those habits stick and also how to get rid of habits that don’t benefit me or my life.